google/hrx/README.md

 ## Goals

-The HRX format is intended to make it easy to represent multiple chunks of plain-text data in a single physical file.
-It's intended to be easy for humans to read, edit, and create with simple text editors.
-It's intended to be easy to read and modify programatically, while generating easy-to-understand diffs for version control.
-It's intended to integrate well with tooling for syntax-highlighting or providing other language-specific support for individual files it contains.
+The HRX format is intended to make it easy to:

+* represent multiple chunks of plain-text data in a single physical file;
+* read, edit, and create by humans with simple text editors;
+* read and modify programatically, while generating easy-to-understand diffs for version control;
+* integrate well with tooling for syntax-highlighting or providing other language-specific support for individual files it contains.

 ### Non-Goals